cthoyt/language/source/entities/index.md

 ---
-description: How to encode physical and abstract entities in BEL
+description: How to encode physical entities in BEL
 ---

 # Entities